RiddickJordan/butter/README.md

 Please take some time to answer the following questions.
 Your answers should go directly in this `readme`.

 - Given more time, what would you suggest for improving the performance of this app?
+Given more time, I’d want to figure out what exactly is going on with the “Evolutions”.
+I’m only getting one out of the API but the mockup suggests there should be three.
+I’d might need to recursively fetch the next evolution, but I've ran out of time to make sense of the interesting mix of Pokemon lore and API usage.

 - Is there anything you would consider doing if we were to go live with this app?
+Lots.
+I went ahead and limited the “Moves” to 4, as that’s what the mockup displayed, but would want to confirm this is desired.
+There’s also some UX questions… should the details be cleared when the search criteria omit the detailed Pokemon?
+A mobile friendly version would be required.
+More error handling, specifically on the details display and perhaps some loading animations.

 - What was the most challenging aspect of this work for you (if at all)?
+The most challenging aspect of this was just trying to understand the Evolutions.
+I’m betting there’s some gains to be had with those API calls and would hope there’s a more concise way to tease out the information we need; maybe a graphQL endpoint?